Mmat97/TopCityEntertainment/README.md

 ## Advantages
 1.Scans and analyzes more than one table on the web

 2. Focuses on amounts so can be transferred easily to a bar graph

 3. Generates a csv file which can be analyzed alongside other data to see how a variety of entertainment can have an impact on a neighborhood's culture

 4. Sport Stadiums: Separates Major League owned Stadiums and non-Major League owned Stadiums

 5. Comic-Cons: Captures data regarding upcoming comic-cons from a list and not just a table

 6. Dave Chapelle Events: Focuses on location links to match with major cities that we are currently examining

+7. Ariana Grande Events: Can obtain information from multiple pages with little changes to the scanner_one algorithm